 Where: The Harvard Club - 35 W 44th St, New York, NY 10036

 If you can make it, please register here: [INSERT REGISTRATION LINK].
-Make sure that you note that your are my guest, as this is an invitation-only event.
+Make sure that you note that you are my guest, as this is an invitation-only event.

 I sincerely hope you can join me for what promises to be an enlightening and enjoyable meeting.
 I am confident you will find value in connecting with my fellow NY Alliance members, and I eagerly anticipate introducing you to our esteemed community.